Alan-John-Byrne/NeoVim-Config/README.md

 > **NOTE:** **'CMAKE_BUILD_GENERATOR'** should only be specified within any 'CMakeLists.txt' files you have within your C++ projects.
 In case your using other IDEs like Visual Studio too.

-### Global Environment Variables:
+### Global environment variables:

 Some environment Variables are required to be exposed to the OS at all times.
-For example, if you're using the WezTerm Multiplexer (MUX), it won't be able to see the variables you've set within your terminal profiles, <u>**only those that are set within the global table, via your system settings**</u>.
+For example, if you're using the WezTerm Multiplexer (MUX), it will NOT be able to see the variables you've set within your terminal profile. <u>**It can only view those that are set within the global table, via your system settings.**</u>

 | Variable               | Description                                             | Why?                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | ---------------------- | ------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |